-Peralta did not construct a wastewater treatment plant for their sewer system: the neighboring town of Bosque Farms, also using pressure sewer, had available capacity at its plant and could accept the wastewater from Peralta, approximately 2 miles away.
+Peralta did not need to construct a wastewater treatment plant for its sewer system: the neighboring town of Bosque Farms, also using pressure sewer, had available capacity at its plant and could accept the wastewater from Peralta, approximately 2 miles away.

 Bosque Farms has used pressure sewer and E/One grinder pumps since the 1990s; Peralta knew that pressure sewer would work for their town as well.
-Residents, initially reluctant toward central sewer, quickly embraced the project and sign up to convert to sewer.
+Residents, initially reluctant toward central sewer, quickly embraced the project and signed up to convert to sewer.